-This blog post is all about the best Kuala Lumpur hostel.
+This blog post is all about my review of Mingle Hostel in Kuala Lumpur, the best Kuala Lumpur hostel.

 Welcome to the Checking In series on Orlagh Claire where I review my stay in hotels, hostels and AirBnBs around the world.